josevnz/rpm_query/Writting and Unit testing an application that can query the RPM database with Python.md

 ## Virtual environment

 Python has a feature called '[virtual environments](https://opensource.com/article/20/10/venv-python)'.
-A virtual environment provides you a sandboxed location where:
+A virtual environment provides you a sandbox location where:

 * Can install different versions of libraries than the rest of the system
 * Get isolation from bad or unstable libraries.
 An issue with a library doesn't compromise your whole python installation.
-* Because is isolated it allows you to test your software more easily before you [merge your feature branch it into your main branch](https://www.git-tower.com/blog/understanding-branches-in-git/) (A [continous integration pipeline](https://www.digitalocean.com/community/tutorials/an-introduction-to-continuous-integration-delivery-and-deployment) can take care of deploying your new code on a test virtual environment).
+* Because is isolated it allows you to test your software more easily before you [merge your feature branch it into your main branch](https://www.git-tower.com/blog/understanding-branches-in-git/) (A [continuous integration pipeline](https://www.digitalocean.com/community/tutorials/an-introduction-to-continuous-integration-delivery-and-deployment) can take care of deploying your new code on a test virtual environment).

 On this tutorial we will use a virtual environment wht the following features:
 * Will be called 'rpm_query'
-* We will 'leak' the system packages inside the environment, as the system package you need is python3-rpm and it's not available through `pip` (You can provide access to site packages using the `--system-site-packages` option).
+* We will 'leak' the system packages inside the environment, as the system package you need is python3-rpm, and it's not available through `pip` (You can provide access to site packages using the `--system-site-packages` option).

 In a nutshell will create and activate it like this: